 Wages: There is a jobs and housing imbalance in Stanislaus County.
-The average wage earned in Stanislaus County by a resident of Stanislaus County is not sufficient to afford a home in Stanislaus County.
-According to a study by the Center for Housing Policy released on January 2008, homebuyers must earn approximately \$98,000 to afford an average priced home in Stanislaus County, based on 2007 third quarter home sales and wage data.
+The average wage earned in Stanislaus County by a resident of Stanislaus County that earns less than 80% of the area median income is not sufficient to afford a home in Stanislaus County.

 Efforts are being made by the Economic Development Action Committee (EDAC) to update the Comprehensive Economic Development Strategy (CEDS) through the efforts of staff and the partnering cities.
-Once this document is updated and approved by the state, the Economic Development Agency (EDA) is hopefully to fund a number of projects that will cause economic stimulus to occur through the development of livable wage jobs to offset the current worker to available jobs imbalance.
+This document is now updated and approved by the state, the Economic Development Agency (EDA) is hopeful to fund a number of projects that will cause economic stimulus to occur through the development of livable wage jobs to offset the current worker to available jobs imbalance.

 Limited Resources: Although there is an array of funding resources available to agencies and individuals, the need outweighs the actual funding available.
 In Stanislaus County there are first time homebuyer assistance programs available in cities and unincorporated areas of the county.
-One challenge with the existing program is that the income limits for these programs do not relate realistically to the economy of the area.
-This combined with the foreclosure crisis and the devaluation of available housing stock has outstripped the funds we have available, causing the Planning Department to begin a waitlist.
+The devaluation of available housing stock caused by the recent foreclosure crisis has outstripped the funds we have available, causing the Planning Department to begin a waitlist.